farling42/obsidian-import-json/README.md

 - "Choose JSON/CSV File" will allow to you pick any .json or .csv file.

+- "Specify URL to JSON data" will allow you to enter the URL of a web location from which to retrieve some JSON data.

 - "Choose TEMPLATE File" will allow you to choose any .md file, which should be a [Handlebars template file](https://handlebarsjs.com/guide/).

 - "Choose HELPERS File" will allow you to specify a separate .js file which contains additional handlebars helper functions (see below).